Grabe, Mühlhausen

 Grabe (/de/) is a village and a quarter of the town of Mühlhausen in Thuringia, central Germany.
 It consists of the settlements Kleingrabe (Smaller Grabe) and Großgrabe (Greater Grabe).

 Geography

 Grabe is located 7 km east of Mühlhausen.
 The Volkenroda Abbey in the neighbourhood can easily be reached on foot from Grabe.
-The village is connected to the Landesstraße (state's road) 249.
-The terrain is hilly and lies on the edge of the Thuringian basin and the Unstrut lowlands.
+The village is connected to the Landesstraße (state road) 249.
+The terrain is hilly and lies on the edge of the Thuringian Basin and the Unstrut lowlands.
 The stream Notter flows through Grabe.